 If your child is waking up and asking for milk and they are over the age of one, you may choose to instead provide water in a cup to help avoid cavities.15

-Our Happy Baby Experts are dietitians and infant feeding specialists; they can you figure out what night-time feeding strategies may work best for you and your little one.
+Our Happy Baby Experts are dietitian nutritionists and infant feeding specialists; they can you figure out what night-time feeding strategies may work best for you and your little one.
 Chat with them now!